Blog

 11. Plant rice in seedling beds

-12. After rice is 4-6 inches tall, pull it up, bundle it, and carry it out into the main fields.
+12. After the rice is 4-6 inches tall, pull it up, bundle it, and carry it out into the main fields.

 13. Replant 3-5 seedlings at a time approximately 6 inches apart in every available inch of field